-We have incurred significant operating losses in each year since our inception, including operating losses of approximately \$6.3 million and \$15.1 million for the three and nine months ended September 30, 2020.
+We have incurred significant operating losses in each year since our inception, including operating losses of approximately \$4.2 million for the three months ended March 31, 2020.
 In addition, we have not commercialized any products and have never generated any revenue from product sales.
 We have devoted almost all of our financial resources to research and development, including our pre-clinical development activities.

-In addition, we expect to continue to incur significant additional operating losses for the foreseeable future as we seek to advance product candidates through pre-clinical and clinical development, expand our research and development activities, develop new product candidates, complete pre-clinical studies and clinical trials, seek regulatory approval and, if we receive FDA approval, commercialize our products.
+In addition, we expect to continue to incur significant additional operating losses for the foreseeable future as we seek to advance product candidates through pre-clinical and clinical development, expand our research and development activities, develop new product candidates, complete preclinical studies and clinical trials, seek regulatory approval and, if we receive FDA approval, commercialize our products.
 In order to obtain FDA approval of any product candidate, we must submit to the FDA an NDA demonstrating that the product candidate is safe for humans and effective for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as non-clinical or pre-clinical studies, as well as human tests, which are referred to as clinical trials.
 Furthermore, the costs of advancing product candidates into each succeeding clinical phase tend to increase substantially over time.
 The total costs to advance any of our product candidates to marketing approval in even a single jurisdiction would be substantial.
 Because of the numerous risks and uncertainties associated with ENT disease treatment product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to begin generating revenue from the commercialization of products or achieve or maintain profitability.
 Our expenses will also increase substantially if and as we:

-- continue additional clinical trials of our most advanced product candidate, LYR-210, including the Phase 2 LANTERN trial, which commenced in May 2019 and for which we expect to announce top-line results for the near-term readout in December 2020, and one or more planned pivotal Phase 3 clinical trials of LYR-210; - advance the development of LYR-220; - continue to discover and develop additional product candidates; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain marketing approval; - seek regulatory and marketing approvals for product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval in geographies in which we plan to commercialize our products ourselves; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, operational, financial, commercial and support personnel, to execute our business plan; - add clinical, scientific operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and as to enable us to operate as a public reporting company; - utilize external vendors for support with respect to research, development, commercialization, regulatory, pharmacovigilance and other functions; - acquire or in-license other commercial products, product candidates and technologies; - expand internationally; - make royalty, milestone or other payments under any future in-license agreements; - · implement additional internal systems and infrastructure; and - operate as a public company.
+- continue additional clinical trials of our most advanced product candidate, LYR-210, including the Phase 2 LANTERN trial, which commenced in May 2019 and one or more planned pivotal Phase 3 clinical trials of LYR-210; - advance the development of LYR-220; - continue to discover and develop additional product candidates; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain marketing approval; - seek regulatory and marketing approvals for product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval in geographies in which we plan to commercialize our products ourselves; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, operational, financial, commercial and support personnel, to execute our business plan; - add clinical, scientific operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and as to enable us to operate as a public reporting company; - utilize external vendors for support with respect to research, development, commercialization, regulatory, pharmacovigilance and other functions; - · acquire or in-license other commercial products, product candidates and technologies; - expand internationally; - make royalty, milestone or other payments under current and any future in-license agreements; - implement additional internal systems and infrastructure; and - operate as a public company.